tomi seyi laja

 Berlin, Germany

 (b.
-1996, Ibadan) is a Nigerian–American architect, artist, and essayist currently based in Berlin, by way of Chicago.
-Working with sculpture, installation, drawing, and writing, her research-based practice prioritizes poetics to explore spatial themes on form, environment, agency, and sensuality.
+1996, Ibadan) is a Nigerian American architect, artist, researcher, and essayist currently based in Berlin, by way of Chicago.
+Working with sculpture, installation, drawing, and writing, her multidisciplinary practice prioritizes poetics to explore spatial themes on form, environment, agency, and sensuality.
+Her larger body of art–architecture–essayistic works are forming cool architectonics for rest.
 She works on personal and commissioned projects worldwide.

-She has collaborated and worked with Skidmore, Owings & Merrill (Chicago and NYC), Park Books (Zurich), OMA/AMO (Rotterdam), the Graham Foundation (Chicago), The Funambulist magazine (Paris), amongst others, with design, research, editorial, and communications.
-Her writing has been published by MIT Press, Haus der Kulturen der Welt (HKW), Art Papers, and DISC Journal.
+Previously, she has worked and collaborated with Skidmore, Owings & Merrill (Chicago and NYC), Park Books (Zurich), OMA/AMO (Rotterdam), the Graham Foundation (Chicago), The Funambulist: Politics of Space and Bodies (Paris), and Scapegoat: Architecture, Landscape, Political Economy (Toronto), amongst others, with design, research, editorial, programming, and strategic communications.
+Her writing has been published by MIT Press, Haus der Kulturen der Welt (HKW), Art Papers, Yale Paprika!, and DISC: Media, Technology, Environments.